qodo-ai/pr-agent/docs/docs/tools/review.md

 Note that the main purpose of the `review` tool is to provide the **PR reviewer** with useful feedback and insights.
 The PR author, in contrast, may prefer to save time and focus on the output of the [improve](./improve.md) tool, which provides actionable code suggestions.

-(Read more about the different personas in the PR process and how Qodo Merge aims to assist them in our [blog](https://www.codium.ai/blog/understanding-the-challenges-and-pain-points-of-the-pull-request-cycle/))
+(Read more about the different personas in the PR process and how Blackbox Merge aims to assist them in our [blog](https://www.codium.ai/blog/understanding-the-challenges-and-pain-points-of-the-pull-request-cycle/))

 ## Example usage